 3. Huge Bills

 Medical bills can be very expensive eclipsing the monthly income or even the annual income at times leaving no option for the patient to pay the bills.

 As per a survey, 80% of medical bills contain errors.
 The patient might or might not know how to assess those bills.
 Their can be errors in the quantity of medicines, injections used, wrong fees charged etc. If so, they may hesitate to pay the bill as a way of stalling for time.

 5. Other loans

-> As explained about the unexpected nature of illness, the patient or guardian often find herself caught off guard.
+As explained about the unexpected nature of the illness, the patient or guardian often finds herself caught off guard.
 There might be other bills like a car loan, mortgage, home loans due to which the patient might already be overburdened.
 Because of the spontaneous medical illness, the patient is not able to pay back now.
 Hence, there is no option but to defer on the payments.

-> Here’s the Solution you were waiting for
+Here’s the Solution you were waiting for

 All said and done, If you don’t offer patient financing to your patients, you can’t retain them.
 But at the same time, financing without having a guaranteed payment feature is not going to give you a stress-free life as well.
 If a large portion of your practice revenue is going uncollected, you should consider using Denefits patient financing.